Dodge Custom

 The Dodge Custom is a full-size car which was produced by Dodge in the United States from 1946 to early 1949, and was also called the DeLuxe in a more basic trim package.
-Dodge was very fluid with model nameplates and during the 1930s updated them yearly based on marketing objectives, while the actual vehicle was largely unchanged for what became known as the "Senior Dodge's" that were available with shorter "Junior Dodges" that were essentially badge engineered Plymouth models during this time period.
+Dodge was very fluid with model nameplates and during the 1930s updated them yearly based on marketing objectives, while the actual vehicle was largely unchanged for what became known as the "Senior Dodges" that were available with shorter "Junior Dodges" that were essentially badge engineered Plymouth models during this time period.

 Series D11/D14/D17/D19/D22

 The Dodge Luxury Liner Series D11 was introduced in October 1938, during Dodge's 25 anniversary celebrations, for the 1939 model year.
 The bodywork was shared with DeSoto and Chrysler branded vehicles.
 The Series D11 was further defined as the Special and the DeLuxe, offering a total of ten body style choices of coupes, sedans and extended wheelbase, seven passenger sedans.
 For 1940 the Luxury Liner was split into the Series D14 Luxury Liner Deluxe and the Series D17 Luxury Liner Special.
 For 1941, the Custom and Deluxe nameplates were introduced for the Series D19, a tradition that lasted for the next 10 years.